Balao Halfbeak

 Behavior

-The Balao Halfbeak is a social, schooling fish that spends the vast majority of its life just inches below the ocean's surface.
-They are highly specialized for life in the upper water column, using their unique body shape to navigate coastal currents and reef edges.
-One of their most fascinating behaviors is 'skittering'—when threatened by predators like mackerel or jacks, they leap out of the water and use their powerful lower tail lobe to propel themselves across the surface, appearing to skip like a stone.
+The Balao Halfbeak is a highly social, schooling fish that spends the vast majority of its life cruising just inches below the ocean's surface.
+They are known for their incredible agility and a unique defense mechanism: when threatened by predators like tuna or mackerel, they leap from the water and 'skitter' across the surface, using their powerful tails to propel themselves over the waves.
+This behavior is both a survival tactic and a hallmark of the species.

 EverydayEarth exclusive